 Qualities & Gifts Sought

-Suitably qualified medical practitioner, ideally with overseas experience and a heart for sharing your faith.
+Suitably qualified nurse, ideally with overseas experience and a heart for sharing your faith.
 Spanish language is required.

 About Medical ministry